 The program is structured in a modified cohort model.
 One cohort a year will be admitted to begin in the fall term.
-Most students will take courses on a part-time basis as one didactic offering, one practicum, and one seminar each semester.
+Students can choose to take full or part-time study.
+Students taking full-time study take two didactic offerings, two seminars, and a practicum each semester.
+Students in full-time study can complete the post-master's DNP-TCN curriculum in 20 months, including completion of the capstone project.
+Students selecting part-time study take one didactic offering, one seminar and a practicum each semester.
 As a part-time student, completion of the program is expected to take 32 months, including completion of the capstone project.